dindoliboon/archive/bcx/dc/readme.txt

        notes: To my knowledge, there are no known bugs in this version.

-              However, there are a few issues, but this is not due to Dialog Converter (DC) from hereon.
+              However, there are a few issues, but this is not due to Dialog Converter (DC from hereon).

               1) When using DC mode (-g1), a GUI window will appear and the move itself to the center to the screen.
 This is caused by